Lighthouse - www.WhalingCity.net www.WhalingCity.net

 This site - work in progress.

-If you have any public domain photographs of historical interest to donate, whether scanned or printed please contact the webmaster and your submission will be credited if it is displayed on this site.
+If you have any public domain photographs of historical interest to donate, whether scanned or printed please contact the webmaster, Roger Chartier and your submission will be credited if it is displayed on this site.

 1800's Martha Briggs School For Runaway Slaves

-and County Street, where his daughter Martha kept a school in his house for runaway slaves.
+This was John Briggs' home, in New Bedford at 111-113 Allen Street, near Orchard between Dartmouth Street and County Street, where his daughter Martha kept a school in his house for runaway slaves.

-In the city the William H. Carney home, is now the home of the Martha Brigg's Educational Society
+In the city the William H. Carney home, is now the home of the Martha Brigg's Educational Society.

-This is an important part of the Black History of New Bedford, a city that was very tolerant as well as helpful in
+This is an important part of the Black History of New Bedford, a city that was exceptionally tolerant as well as helpful in protecting African Americans from slavery and recapture.

-states there was a larger than usual population of African Americans in New Bedford compared to other
+There was a larger than usual population of African Americans in New Bedford compared to other

-The city's African American population grew to .7.5 percent with the additional fugitive slaves that came here.
+The city's African American population grew to 7.5 percent with the additional fugitive slaves that came here.

 In the early and mid 1800's the Quakers controlled New Bedford economy and politics.